-Electrical burns can be caused either by low or high voltage current.
-High voltage currents can jump distances of up to 18 meters (known as “arcing”).
+Electrical burns can be caused either by low or high voltage currents.
+High voltage currents can jump distances of up to 18 meters (known as “arcing“).
 In such instances do not approach the casualty; stay at least 25 meters away until the power source has been turned off and contact emergency services.

-How to treat someone with electical burns
+How to treat someone with electrical burns

-If you discover someone that you suspect has had an electric shock, follow the 5 tips below to ensure not only the safety of yourself and those around you but also give the victim the best change of surviving a situation that can easily cause death.
+If you discover someone that you suspect has had an electric shock, follow the 5 tips below to ensure not only the safety of yourself and those around you but also give the victim the best chance of surviving a situation that can easily cause death.

-- Disconnect / switch off the power supply to the area.
+- Disconnect/switch off the power supply to the area.
 Approach the scene only if you are sure it is safe to do so.

 - Assess whether the patient is breathing, checking their airway to ensure they haven’t swallowed their tongue.
 Be prepared to perform CPR if necessary.

 - If the patient is awake, reassure them.
 Calming the patient is a major factor whilst waiting for medical assistance.

 - Request an ambulance.
 This could be the difference between life and death.